Jair Bolsonaro: City councilor in Rio de Janeiro (1989–1991)

-Federal Deputy for Rio de Janeiro (1991–2018)
+Federal deputy for Rio de Janeiro (1991–2018)

-In the 1990 elections, Bolsonaro was elected a federal deputy for the Christian Democratic Party.
+In the 1990 elections Bolsonaro was elected a federal deputy for the Christian Democratic Party.
 He served seven consecutive terms, from 1991 to 2018.
-He has been affiliated with several other Brazilian political parties over the years.
-In 2014, he was the congressman who gained the most votes in Rio de Janeiro, with 465,000.
+He has been affiliated with several other political parties over the years.
+In 2014 he was the congressman who gained the most votes in Rio de Janeiro, with 465,000.

-His name was listed on the "Lista de Furnas", a list detailing a money laundering scheme where money was funneled through the state-owned electricity company Eletrobras Furnas, to politicians' campaigns.

-He received housing assistance for deputies who do not have residences in Brasilia despite having an apartment in the southwest of Brasilia.
-He has later admitted that he considers this practice of his “immoral.”
+Bolsonaro's name was listed on the "Lista de Furnas", a list detailing a corruption and money laundering scheme involving the state-owned electricity company, Eletrobras Furnas.
+He received housing assistance for deputies who do not have residences in the capital Brasília, despite having an apartment in the southwest of the city.
+He has later admitted that he considers this practice of his "immoral".
 He has also been accused of engaging in fuel allowance fraud.

-In his 27 years of service in the Brazilian National Congress, he put forward one constitutional amendment and at least 171 bills, two of which became law.
-Bolsonaro, who claims to be persecuted by the left-wing parties, said most congressmen do not vote according to their agenda, but "by who the author of the bill is".
+In his 27 years of service in the National Congress, Bolsonaro put forward one constitutional amendment and at least 171 bills, two of which became law.
+Bolsonaro, who claimed to be persecuted by the left-wing parties, said most congressmen do not vote according to their agenda, but "by who the author of the bill is".

-In January 2018, Bolsonaro abandoned the Social Christian Party and switched to the Social Liberal Party (PSL).
+In January 2018 he abandoned the Social Christian Party and switched to the Social Liberal Party (PSL).
 After his arrival, the PSL adopted conservative and right-wing positions, and its social liberal group Livres announced its departure from the PSL.